 Want to make a difference and save a life?
-Tri-Valley Animal Rescue (TVAR) is in need of foster homes to care for adult dogs, puppies and even litters of puppies.
+Tri-Valley Animal Rescue (TVAR) is in need of foster homes to care for adult dogs, puppies, and even litters of puppies.
 Fostering TRULY SAVES LIVES.
-Last year , through TVAR’s foster programs, we adopted 1,000 stray, abandoned, surrendered and homeless kittens, cats, dogs and puppies.
-To help our mission to give these animals another chance at life and to help them find their new forever home, Tri-Valley Animal Rescue is in great need of loving foster homes.

 Show foster animals at our adoption events at least a couple of times each month.
-Adoption events are EVERY Saturday at Farmers market in Pleasanton from 10 am to 1 pm.
+Adoption events are EVERY Saturday at various locations in the Tri-Valley area

-Provide basic animal care in the form of feeding, socializing, veterinarian visits (when needed – usually for a spay/neuter appointment) and maintaining the health of the animal in your care.
+Provide basic animal care in the form of feeding, socializing, veterinarian visits (when needed Ė usually for a spay/neuter appointment) and maintaining the health of the animal in your care

 TVAR provides everything a foster parent needs: food, crates, all medical care, posting of adoptable animals and screening of potential adopters.

-What do you need to provide foster care.
-Dogs do best when they are in foster homes where they can be integrated into the household, have basic medical treatment and loving care.
-Some come from sad situations and need extra TLC Crate training is encouraged.
-And having someone at home part of the day (in addition to evenings) is a great help.
+What you provide as a foster parent.
+Dogs do best when they are in foster homes where they can be integrated into the household, and have basic medical treatment and loving care.
+Some come from sad situations and need extra TLC.
+Crate training is encouraged.
+Having someone at home part of the day (in addition to evenings) is a great help.
 Foster care is a lifesaving gift for each and every animal.

 Fostering is a great way to volunteer in the community.
-It is flexible, fun and rewarding.
-It’s a great way to enjoy a pet if you cannot make a lifetime commitment.
+It is flexible, fun, and rewarding.
+Itís a great way to enjoy a pet if you cannot make a lifetime commitment.
 Fostering is excellent for college students or military families.
-If you’re thinking of a pet but are not sure, fostering is a great way to find out.
+If youíre thinking of a pet but are not sure, fostering is a great way to find out.

 Skills needed to foster.
 Itís best to have some knowledge about companion animal behavior and health, and we can provide training to you as needed.

 Other requirements.
 TVAR provides information necessary to screen all homes that apply for fostering to insure a good experience for both the foster family and the dog.

 Your own pets.
-Many people ask – can I foster if I have another dog and the answer is a DEFINITE YES.
+Many people ask, "can I foster if I have another dog?"
+The answer is DEFINITELY YES.
 Many of our fosters have other pets (dogs and cats).
 Your family pets will need to be spayed or neutered and up to date on their vaccinations.
 For the well-being of your pets and your foster dogs, you will want to supervise all interactions between your pets and your foster dogs and not leave them alone together, unattended.
-Because dogs (both your own pets and your foster dog) can sometimes have food resource issues – we also recommend that your pet and your foster dog be fed apart from each other.
+Because dogs (both your own pets and your foster dog) can sometimes have food resource issues, we also recommend that your pet and your foster dog be fed apart from each other.